Multi-reference factor analysis: low-rank covariance estimation under unknown translations: Invariant moments and identifiability of

-Joining the procedure for estimating $\hat{\Sigma}_x$ up to diagonal phase ambiguities (Algorithm~\ref{alg:step 1 alg}) with the procedure for resolving them (Algorithm~\ref{alg:step 2 direct}), we obtain a statistically consistent procedure (See Theorem~\ref{thm:consistency of step 2, direct approach}) for recovering $\hat{\Sigma}_x$, which has polynomial-time complexity.
+Coupling the procedure for estimating $\hat{\Sigma}_x$ up to diagonal phase ambiguities (Algorithm~\ref{alg:step 1 alg}) with the procedure for resolving them (Algorithm~\ref{alg:step 2 direct}), we obtain a statistically consistent procedure for recovering $\hat{\Sigma}_x$ (see Theorem~\ref{thm:consistency of step 2, direct approach}), which has polynomial-time complexity.